 Each residence hall is equipped with a complete smoke and fire alarm system.
 These devices exist for the safety of all residents and any tampering with or misuse of these systems is considered a serious offense.
-Offenders found in violation are subject to disciplinary action up to and including criminal prosecution.
+Offenders found in violation are subject to disciplinary action see (Tampering with College Equipment under sanctions and fines) up to and including criminal prosecution.